Overview

 Search traffic widget

-The search traffic section shows your site’s impressions, clicks, and unique visitors from Search, as well as results for any goals that you have set.
+The search traffic section shows your site’s impressions, clicks, and unique visitors from Search and conversions.
 These are defined as:

 Unique Visitors from Search How many people found your site on Google Search and had a session on your site.
 If a visitor comes to your site more than once in a single session, it counts as the same visitor, which makes this data unique.
 This data comes from Analytics.